VenturaNotes/Knowledge/- Topics/environment.md

 - $n$. any or all aspects of the surroundings of an organism, both internal and external, which influence its growth, development, and behavior.
 ## Source[^5]
 - (in ecology) The physical, chemical, and biological conditions of the region in which an organism lives.
 See also ECOLOGY; ECOSYSTEM.
+## Source[^6]
+- $n$.
+The external surroundings within which an organism lives; or any external factors that affect the organism's development or behavior, as distinct from intrinsic genetic factors. environmental adj. \[From Old French environner to surround, from environ around]
 ## References

 [^1]: https://spdload.com/blog/software-development-glossary/